• Skip to primary navigation

 Instant Pot Vegetable Soup With Pasta

-This quick and easy Instant Pot 15 bean and ham soup is a healthy and comforting family favorite.
-It's loaded with a blend of fiber-rich beans and protein-packed ham to keep you full and satisfied.
+This quick and easy low calorie Instant Pot bean soup is a healthy and comforting favorite.
+It's loaded with a blend of fiber rich beans and protein packed ham to keep you full.
 No soaking required!

 Servings 8 Servings